Medical condition Hip prosthesis – the artificial hip joint

 As a ball-and-socket joint, the hip joint enables movement in different directions.
 It also has to distribute the weight of the body to the legs and ensure the stability of the upper body.

-The most common condition affecting the hip joint is osteoarthritis, when the layer of cartilage protecting the femoral head and the hip socket is gradually worn away as a result of constant friction during movement.
-The joint loses its fit, the bone forms deposits (osteophytes) around the edges, and wear particles develop, which cause inflammation and pain.
+The most common condition affecting the hip joint is osteoarthritis, when the layer of cartilage protecting the femoral head and the hip socket is worn away.
+The joint loses its fit, the bone forms bony deposits (osteophytes) around the edges, and wear particles develop, which cause inflammation and pain.
 The onset of hip osteoarthritis can be as early as between the ages of 30 and 40, but is usually seen between the ages of 50 and 60.

 The causes of hip osteoarthritis can vary widely.
 While it was previously believed that osteoarthritis was wear of the joint cartilage purely as a function of age, it is now known that an awkward shape of the femoral head and hip socket, heavy strain, accidents and other illnesses increase the risk of osteoarthritis.
 You can also learn more about causes and symptoms on the hip osteoarthritis page (available in German only).